Q: What courses should I take first to be eligible for the PTA program?

 Q: When can I apply for the PTA program?

-A: Applications, which can be obtained either from the web or from the Allied Health office, CLBG 1E8, are made available in February each spring and must be submitted no later than June 1 of the year you wish to be admitted to the PTA program.
+A: Applications, which can be obtained either from the web or from the Health Sciences office, CLBG 1E8, are made available in February each spring and must be submitted no later than June 1 of the year you wish to be admitted to the PTA program.

 Q: How do I get at least 24 hours of observation in a physical therapy clinic?